OHDSI/ETL-LambdaBuilder/docs/Optum Clinformatics/Optum_visit_detail.md

 5|TRAUMA CENTER  |7|EMERGENCY ROOM|Transfer from emergency room
 5|TRAUMA CENTER  |A|TRANSFER FROM A  RURAL PRIMARY CARE HOSPITAL|Transfer from another hospital

-## Change Log
-### September 21, 2020
-- Added place of service codes where the VISIT_DETAIL_END_DATE should equal the VISIT_DETAIL_START_DATE.

-### September 16, 2020
-- Changes to logic on how to assign VISIT_DETAIL_END_DATE.
-Previously records from RX_CLAIMS had the VISIT_DETAIL_END_DATE set to fill_dt + days_supply-1.
-This was changed so that the end date is also set to the fill date.
-- Records where the place of service value from MEDICAL_CLAIMS did not have a mapping still took the LST_DT as the VISIT_DETAIL_END_DATE.
-Many LST_DT values from the source data are incorrect so in the case that POS is blank or cannot be mapped the VISIT_DETAIL_END_DATE is set to the VISIT_DETAIL_START_DATE
-- Records from MEDICAL_CLAIMS with POS = 23 and where lst_dt - fst_dt > 1, the VISIT_DETAIL_START_DATE and VISIT_DETAIL_END_DATE are both set to fst_dt.
-- Records from MEDICAL_CLAIMS with POS is equal to 81, 42, 41, 14, 04, 18, 09, 03, 16, the VISIT_DETAIL_START_DATE and VISIT_DETAIL_END_DATE are both set to fst_dt.
 ---
 *Common Data Model ETL Mapping Specification for Optum Extended SES & Extended DOD*
 <br>*CDM Version = 6.0.0, Clinformatics Version = v8.0*